controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 - **Create a new Event Class** in BHOM, using the definition from the [**bhom_ctm_event_class.json**](bhom_ctm_event_class.json) file.

    This event class called "ControlMEvent" includes all the fields from the HCTM alert data, plus one additional field to include a link to the job that generated the alert (when applicable).

-Some HCTM alert fields are not included in this class, as they are existing BHOM event fields inherited from the parent class "MonitorEvent".
+   *Some HCTM alert fields are not included in this class, as they already exist in its parent class "MonitorEvent" or in the base class "Event".*

-   To create the event class, follow the BHOM documentation for [Event management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-management-endpoints-in-the-rest-api-1160751462.html) (*remember to select your product version*), and use the "/events/classes" endpoint from the REST API.
+   To create the event class, follow the BHOM documentation for [Event management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-management-endpoints-in-the-rest-api-1160751462.html) (*remember to select your product version*), and use the "POST /events/classes" endpoint.

 -  **Import an Event Policy** in BHOM, using the [**bhom_ctm_event_policy.json**](bhom_ctm_event_policy.json) file.  **[OPTIONAL]**